mbernico/mb_photography/_portfolio/Shomari.md

 > "Mike is wonderful to work with.
 He knows how to calm your nerves and what poses will add flattery to your body.
 I loved my Boudoir shoot, and my husband loved absolutely EVERY picture."

-Better yet, she allowed me to use a few of her photos in my portfolio so others could read about her journey.
+Better yet, she allowed me to share her story and a few of her photos here so others could read about her journey.
 Are you ready for your own journey?
 What does sexy mean to you?

 <figure class="full">
     <img src="/assets/images/portfolio/shomari/shomari-3.jpg">